Successive Point-of-Interest Recommendation with Local Differential Privacy: Abstract

 \section{Abstract}

-A point-of-interest (POI) recommendation system plays an important role in location-based services (LBS) because it can help people to explore new locations and promote advertisers to launch ads to target users.
-Exiting POI recommendation methods need users' raw check-in data, which can raise location privacy breaches.
-Even worse, several privacy-preserving recommendation systems could not utilize the transition pattern in the human movement.
-To address these problems, we propose Successive Point-of-Interest REcommendation with Local differential privacy (SPIREL) framework.
-SPIREL employs two types of sources from users' check-in history: a transition pattern between two POIs and visiting counts of POIs.
+A point-of-interest (POI) recommendation system performs an important role in location-based services because it can help people to explore new locations and promote advertisers to launch advertisements at appropriate locations.
+The existing POI recommendation systems require raw check-in history of users, which might cause location privacy violations.
+Although there have been several matrix factorization (MF) based privacy-preserving recommendation systems, they can only focus on user-POI relationships without considering the human movements in check-in history.
+To tackle this problem, we design a successive POI recommendation framework with local differential privacy, named SPIREL.
+SPIREL uses two types of information derived from the check-in history as input for the factorization: a transition pattern between two POIs and the visit counts of POIs.
 We propose a novel objective function for learning the user-POI and POI-POI relationships simultaneously.
-We further propose two privacy-preserving mechanisms to train our recommendation system.
-Experiments using two public datasets demonstrate that SPIREL achieves better POI recommendation quality while preserving stronger privacy for check-in history.
+We further integrate local differential privacy mechanisms in our proposed framework to prevent potential location privacy breaches.
+Experiments using four public datasets demonstrate that SPIREL achieves better POI recommendation quality while accomplishing stronger privacy protection.